TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 ## Designing the model

-Game of life is played on a 2D grid, or matrix.
+Game of life is played on a two-dimensional grid, or matrix.
 Each cell has a state of either alive or dead.
 Let's think of how to model this in code.

-Since we only need to have 2 states per cell, we can use a boolean value to represent the state of these 4 cells:
+Since we only need to have two states per cell, we can use a boolean value to represent the state of these 4 cells:

 ![4 cells in a row](small-row.png)